MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 ### Enable upsert behavior

-You can leverage the **update a row** command to provide upsert actions, which updates the row if it already exists, or creates a new row.
+You can use the **update a row** command to provide upsert actions.
+This command updates the row if it already exists, or creates a new row.
 To invoke upsert, provide the table and a GUID key.
 If the row with the specified type and key exists, an update occurs.
 Otherwise, a row with the specified key is created.

 ### Trigger behavior

 If you have a trigger registered on the update of a row, the flow runs for every *committed* update to the given row.
 The service invokes your flow asynchronously, and with the payload that it captures at the time the invocation occurs.

-Flow runs may be delayed if there is a backlog of system jobs in your environment.
+Flow runs may be delayed if there's a backlog of system jobs in your environment.
 If this delay occurs, your flow is triggered when the system job to invoke the flow runs.

 [!INCLUDE[footer-include](includes/footer-banner.md)]